AI Strategy

 • Who owns the AI system after it ships?
 Is there a team responsible for monitoring and retraining?

 The team reports on model accuracy and sprint velocity.
 Nobody tracks whether the AI actually moved a business metric.
+This is the mistake that lets every other failure hide behind good-looking dashboards.

 An AI team reports 92% accuracy.
 That sounds good.
 But accuracy on what?
 Against which dataset?
 And does that accuracy translate to something the business cares about?
 A model that predicts customer churn is worthless if nobody acts on the predictions.
 A content generation tool that produces clean output is irrelevant if nobody uses it because it doesn’t match the brand voice.